zinara/whosaidthat/README.md

 # whosaidthat
-A web app to collect quotes by ordinary people.
+A web app to collect quotes by ordinary people for future reference.